Folds in the skin

 Uglying

-Ugliness is not a health problem, but it can have a negative impact on someone's social and sexual integration.
+Ugliness is not a health problem, but it can negatively impact a person's social and sexual integration.

 ● More on cutaneous folds and beauty.